NhanNgocThien/IlearnPython/README.md

-## Practice Python
+## Python Mini Projects
-I practice python by doing small projects
+This is the way I learn Python, by doing small projects.

 My list of projects: